MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 AI Developers

-Teams building consumer or enterprise AI who want independent evidence of where their system holds governance boundaries — and where it doesn't — before a journalist, regulator, or plaintiff finds it first.
+Teams building consumer or enterprise AI who want independent evidence of where their system holds governance boundaries - and where it does not - before a journalist, regulator, or plaintiff finds it first.

 Legal Teams